rbouckaert/BREATH/doc/tutorial/README.md

 The two hazard functions probably need a bit of thought and knowledge to inform their parameters.
 For more details, we refer to the paper.

-### Some considerations for setting up these parameters
+### Setting parameters for inference

 In general, you need to have good information about the sampling process and transmission process in order for BREATH to be useful.

-In particular, you need to have some idea about what proportion of the hosts is sampled (sample constant), how long after infection hosts are sampled on average (to set `sampleShape/sampleRate`) and the variance (to set `sampleShape/(sampleRate * sampleRate)`).
+In particular, you need to have some idea about what proportion of the hosts is sampled (the sample constant), how long after infection hosts are sampled on average (to set `sampleShape/sampleRate`) and the variance (to set `sampleShape/(sampleRate * sampleRate)`).
 For the transmission process, the transmission constant is the number of hosts that on average are infected by a host (disregarding the effect of samping and the stopping time).
 The fraction `transmissionShape/transmissionRate` sets the mean time between a host getting infected and infecting other hosts and `transmissionShape/(transmissionRate * transmissionRate)` the variance.

-Not all combinations of parameters lead to sensible trees.
-It is quite possible that under your assumed parameters (if you were to simulate trees), only single taxon trees are likely to be generated.
-Even when choosing sensible parameter combinations, one of the modes of the taxon count distribution will be near 1.

-* Choose `transmissionConstant` in [1, 4].
-This sets the mean number of transmission events per host and determines the scale of the tree.
+* Choose `transmissionConstant` according to your knowledge of the effective reproduction number that is plausible for your outbreak.
+Typically this is in [1, 4].
+This sets the mean number of transmission events per host.
-* Choose `sampleConstant` in (0.5, 1), to sample enough cases that person-to-person transmission inference is likely to be a reasonable task.
+* A `sampleConstant` in (0.3, 1) will hopefully be a reasonable representation of the fraction of infectors in the transmission cluster or location who are represented in the data.
+If far fewer than that are in the data, BREATH may not be an appropriate model.
 * Choose `transmissionShape/transmissionRate` to set the mean inter-infection time (ignoring sampling) .
 * Choose `sampleShape/sampleRate > transmissionShape/transmissionRate` so that sampling occurs at after the mean generation time, on average.
 Otherwise it seems likely that the transmission chains will die out quickly.
-* Choose `endTime` the approximate number of transmission generations.
-Keep in mind that if the mean time to sampling is considerably greater than the mean time to infection, and `transmissionConstant` is high, the number of infections could grow very large.
+* Choose `endTime` as the approximate time period after the last tip that sampling was possible.
+This parameter is *negative*.
 * Choose `popSize` in such a way that the probability that lineages will coalesce in the required time is pretty high, for example `popSize < -transmissionRate/transmissionShape log(0.95)`.
 * After choosing the hazard function parameters, a quick sanity check is to plot the gamma distribution densities of the sampling and transmission hazard in the same plot.
 This plot shows how likely it is for a transmission to happen at a given time and how likely it is for a host to be sampled.
-For an exponentially growing process, the mean of the sampling hazard should be larger than that of the transmission hazard.
+The mean of the sampling hazard should typically be larger than that of the transmission hazard (otherwise, especially if sampling stops transmission, the model parameters would not predict a large enough outbreak to have generated interest in sequencing or transmission analysis).

-Reducing `transmissionConstant` will make a big (nonlinear) difference.

-Changing `samplingConstant` will not make much difference to transmission or the size of the process (though it will to the number of sampled cases, in a linear way), because if sampling happens, it’s most likely to happen after the peak in transmission anyway.

 ### Hyperpriors